-3.4 DEPTH/ROP CHART
+4.4 DEPTH/ROP CHART

-The left hand side of the Main Screen is the rate of penetration (ROP) Chart.
-The ROP Check Box must be checked in the Chart Control Box for the ROP Chart to appear.
+The left-hand side of the Main Screen is the rate of penetration (ROP) Chart.
+The ROP Check Box must be checked in the Chart Control Box for the ROP Chart to appear (see Chart Items).
 The ROP is plotted by depth, foot by foot.

-3.4.1 ROP LINE
+4.4.1 ROP LINE